-It certainly seems intuitive that happy employees are more likely to complete higher quality work, build stronger relationships with clients and colleagues, Richard Branson is quoted as saying ‘If you take care of your employees, they will take care of the clients’.
-In the real world however, your organisation must decide where to direct finite financial resources, doing this responsibly requires a sound basis on which to make decisions…and that’s where return on investment (ROI) comes in.
+It certainly seems intuitive that happy employees are more likely to complete higher-quality work, build stronger relationships with clients and colleagues, Richard Branson is quoted as saying ‘If you take care of your employees, they will take care of the clients’.
+In the real world, however, your organisation must decide where to direct finite financial resources, doing this responsibly requires a sound basis on which to make decisions…and that’s where the return on investment (ROI) comes in.
 The traditional and transactional view – if we spend X, what tangible benefit will we get in return?

 Just like every other area of the business, to ensure accountability, it is important to measure the right things.
 Baseline data is key, covering areas such as absenteeism levels, employee health costs and employee retention and productivity combined with a clear strategy to monitor over time.

 According to an HSE report “The cost of workplace injury in 2013/14 was £4.9 billion and equivalent to £7500 per non-fatal injury” (Chartered Accountants, 2016) Companies are now taking a proactive approach in order to reduce the likelihood of workplace injuries.
 Health screenings in the workplace are becoming more and more popular and critical as it helps to identify health risks among employees and therefore reduce the likelihood of workplace injury occurring.